Kuroashi00/Car-Price-Predicition/README.md

 # Car-Price-Predicition
-Through this code, I tried to make prediction of some car price with Linear Regression
+Through this code, I tried to make prediction of some car price